-- Online: My Bethel > My Statements and Finances Click "Make a Payment" and you will be directed to the Touchnet/Bill-Pay site. - To enroll in a Semester Payment Plan click "Enroll in Payment Plan" and follow the prompts. - Online by Electronic Check: Authorize automatic withdrawal from your checking or savings account with no fee. - Online by credit card: Visa, MasterCard, American Express, or Discover with a non-refundable fee of 2.95% or \$3 minimum, charged by PayPath (processing service). - In person: Pay by check or money order at the Business Office (Anderson Center, 5th Level) 9 a.m. - 4:00 p.m.
-M-F. (Credit cards are accepted online only.) - Drop Box: A drop box is located next to the ATM machine near the entrance of the Campus Store on the 3900 campus.
-Items in the drop box will be delivered to the Business Office one time per business day.
+- Online: Students navigate to My Bethel > My Statements and Finances Click "Make a Payment" to be connected to the TouchNet/Bill-Pay site. - To enroll in a Semester Payment Plan click "Enroll in Payment Plan" and follow the prompts. - Online by Electronic Check: Authorize automatic withdrawal from a checking or savings account with no fee. - Online by credit card: Visa, MasterCard, American Express, or Discover with a non-refundable fee of 3% or \$3 minimum, charged by PayPath (processing service). - In person: Pay by check\ or money order at the Business Office (Anderson Center, 5th Level) between 9 a.m. - 4:00 p.m.
+M-F. (Credit cards are accepted online only.) - Drop Box: A drop box is located near the entrance of the Campus Store on the 3900 campus.
+Items in the drop box will be delivered to the Business Office one time per business day. - U.S. Mail: mail a check\ to Bethel University, Business Office, 3900 Bethel Drive, St. Paul, MN, 55112.

-U.S. Mail: Mail a check to: Bethel University, Business Office, 3900 Bethel Drive, St. Paul, MN 55112.
-Please include your student ID number in the memo portion of the check.
+\Please include the student ID number in the memo portion of a check.